The conic geometry of rectangles inscribed in lines: The surface defined by a pair of lines

-\begin{theorem} If $L_1$ and $L_2$ are a pair of distinct lines in the plane that meet in a point ${\bf a}$, then the subset of ${\mathbb{R}}^3$ generated by the two lines is the HR-cone ${\c S}=(R_{\phi} \Lambda_\theta R_{-\phi},{\bf a}),$ where $2\theta$ is the measure of the smaller angle between the two lines and $\phi$ is the angle between the line through ${\bf a}$ parallel to the $x$-axis and the line that bisects the smaller angle between the two lines.
+\begin{theorem} If $L_1$ and $L_2$ are a pair of distinct lines in the plane that meet in a point ${\bf a}$, then the surface defined by the two lines is the HR-cone ${\c S}=(R_{\phi} \Lambda_\theta R_{-\phi},{\bf a}),$ where $2\theta$ is the measure of the smaller angle between the two lines and $\phi$ is the angle between the $x$-axis and the line that bisects the smaller angle between the two lines.

 \end{theorem}